0x1d00ffff/0xbtc-discord-price-bot/README.md

  - matplotlib (only if !holders command is enabled)

 Todo:
+ - add error counters to exchange and token apis; add !status command that shows them
  - update from async to rewrite branch of discord.py [link](https://github.com/TheTrain2000/async2rewrite)
  - update help
  - move infura URL to config file
- - rename 'api' to 'exchange'
+ - rename 'api' to 'exchange'; wrap all apis (exchanges, token, etc) in a new apis class
  - make exchanges module
  - generalize the command interface
  - occasionally APIs return NaN as a data point.. which is a valid float.
 Need